Connect with others who understand.

 In this article, we’ll cover what scleroderma is and how it’s related to PAH.
 We’ll also go over why you’re more likely to develop PAH if you’re living with scleroderma and how your doctors treat these conditions.
 A pulmonologist (lung specialist) and rheumatologist (joint and muscle specialist) can help.

 Your body’s immune system works hard to protect you from invading bacteria and viruses.
-When you have an infection, it kicks into overdrive and creates inflammation to kill off the tiny organisms making you sick.
-Sometimes, your immune system mistakes your healthy cells as invaders and creates extra inflammation.
+When you have an infection, it kicks into overdrive and creates inflammation to kill off the organisms making you sick.
+However, this process can sometimes go wrong.
+This happens when your immune system mistakenly targets your own healthy cells, resulting in autoimmune disease.

-Systemic scleroderma is further categorized as limited cutaneous scleroderma and diffuse cutaneous scleroderma.
-These two forms are defined by how quickly symptoms start and which organs they affect.
+Systemic scleroderma has two forms — limited cutaneous scleroderma and diffuse cutaneous scleroderma.
+They are defined by which areas of the skin they affect.

 Limited cutaneous scleroderma tends to develop slowly and is generally milder than the diffuse form.
 The limited form affects the skin covering your face, hands, fingers, lower arms, and lower legs.
 This condition is also referred to by the acronym CREST, which stands for: